Elif Shafak: Early life and education

 Shafak was born in Strasbourg, France, to Nuri Bilgin, a professor of Social Psychology, and Şafak Atayman, who later became a diplomat.
 After her parents separated, Shafak returned to Ankara, Turkey, where she was raised by her mother and maternal grandmother.
 She says that growing up in a dysfunctional family was difficult, but that growing up in a non-patriarchal environment had a beneficial impact on her.
 Having grown up without her father, she met her half-brothers for the first time when she was in her mid-twenties.

 Shafak added her mother's first name, Turkish for "dawn", to her own when constructing her pen name at the age of eighteen.
 Shafak spent her teenage years in Madrid, Jordan and Germany.

 Shafak studied an undergraduate degree in international relations at Middle East Technical University, and earned a master's degree in women's studies.
 She holds a PhD in political science.
 She has taught at universities in Turkey.
 Later emigrating to the United States, she was a fellow at Mount Holyoke College, a visiting professor at the University of Michigan, and was a tenured professor at the University of Arizona in Near Eastern studies.

 In the UK, for the 2017–2018 academic year, she held the Weidenfeld Visiting Professorship in Comparative European Literature at St Anne's College, University of Oxford, where she is an honorary fellow.
-Hertford College’s Governing Body elected her as a Visiting Fellow in 2024.
+The governing body of Hertford College, Oxford, elected her as a visiting fellow in 2024.